007: First Light – Trailer Reaction

 Despite having this linear structure the multiple endings all fit the character depending on the player’s reading of Lincoln.

-I was surprised we didn’t start in Vietnam, similar to Mafia 2 starting in WW2 Italy, but that added to the characters, leaving us open to interpret Lincoln actions in Vietnam from his and comrade Donavan’s stories.
+I was surprised we didn’t start in Vietnam, similar to Mafia II starting in WW2 Italy, but that added to the characters, leaving us open to interpret Lincoln actions in Vietnam from his and comrade Donavan’s stories.

 The story is beautifully realised with several standout characters.
 We have the three main bosses, Burke, Cassandra, and Vito, each with their own unique quirks.
-Vito is especially interesting, it’s fun to see a once playable character from the other side (again), where his simple layers in Mafia 2 (due to being a playable character) become a lot greyer with age and antagonism.
+Vito is especially interesting, it’s fun to see a once playable character from the other side (again), where his simple layers in Mafia II (due to being a playable character) become a lot greyer with age and antagonism.

 The second-in-commands too are well defined and have some interesting layers to them, making them more than cardboard cut outs that sometimes arrive with games as big as this.
 Emmanuel, the once refugee-saver reduced to dope peddling, Alma, the businesswoman not afraid to use female charms for her own gain, and Nicki, a woman struggling with her sexuality in a time and place that does not care for it, they all add something to the game, all through optional dialogue (which I am a big fan of ever since I first encountered it in PoP 2008).